THUNLP-MT/UCE4BT/README.md

 ## Introduction

-This is the implementation of our work <a href="https://arxiv.org/abs/1909.00157">Improving Back-Translation with Uncertainty-based Confidence Estimation</a> (EMNLP 2019).
+This is the implementation of our work <a href="https://arxiv.org/abs/1909.00157">Improving Back-Translation with Uncertainty-based Confidence Estimation</a>.

 <pre><code>@inproceedings{Wang:2019:EMNLP,
     title = "Improving Back-Translation with Uncertainty-based Confidence Estimation",